Skip to Content

 How to Adjust a Eaton Self Adjust ing Clutch on a Semi-Truck?
 Before you start, you should follow these guidelines.
 If the Eaton clutch pedal is on the floor, it should be adjusted so the finger distance to the release bearing is at least 0.125″.
 Next, you should lubricate the lever with Roadranger EP2 or equivalent Lithium Complex NLGI #2 or #3 grease.

-READ ALSO: How Wide is a Truck Tailgate?
+READ ALSO: How to Draw a Ford F150?

 Hydraulic linkages are a common feature in the trucking industry.
 They are easier to install during assembly and package.
 Self-adjusting clutches are safer because they require less pedal pressure to disengage.
 However, this design prevents the driver from recognizing the warning signs of clutch wear, which can lead to premature failure.
 Manual adjustment is necessary if a self-adjusting clutch fails.